 So if you find your indoor air quality suffers in the wintertime, a heat recovery ventilator might be the solution for you.
 While the federal Energy Star program does include standard ventilator fans in its high-efficiency product program, heat recovery ventilators are currently only certified in Canada, so consult with a qualified expert on which model will work best for you.

-Contact the experts at local One Hour Heating & Air Conditioning® for advice and guidance on whether a heat recover ventilator is a good option for your home.
+Contact the experts at local One Hour Air Conditioning & Heating North NJ® for advice and guidance on whether a heat recovery ventilator is a good option for your home.